cosmasnyairo/cloudwatch-application-logging-demo/Readme.md

 ```

 ### Requirements
-- [Requirements.txt](requirements.txt) file contains all the packages that were used in creating of the blockchain and the api
+- [Requirements.txt](requirements.txt) file contains all the packages that were used in creating of the store demo